MinnPost/object-sync-for-salesforce/docs/extending-mapping-options.md

 ## Available WordPress fields

-The `salesforce_rest_api_wordpress_object_fields` hook populates an array of fields for a given object, which is then added to the list in the dropdown.
+The `object_sync_for_salesforce_wordpress_object_fields` hook populates an array of fields for a given object, which is then added to the list in the dropdown.
 This array is also used in several other parts of the plugin, so its structure is more complex.

 Example of `$object_fields` array: